RottenThunder/Project-Ember/README.md

 - Commit "Game Dev - Constructing Maps"
     - Maps can now be read from a file and rendered on screen in the correct position
     - I am using a custom file extension for files with map data in it.
 I have named them ".level" files

+### Day 55 (08/12/2021)
+- Commit "Camera Controllers"
+    - Added a Orthographic Camera Controller class to make controlling the camera a little bit more easier